A Call for Papers:

 (1) How does place/social space impact character(s) in Joyce’s Dubliners?
 Optional: How do 21st century spaces/places do the same?

 (2) How does a character ironically experience both more connectedness and more isolation in the world of Dubliners?
-Optional: Are there analogous kinds of experiences in 21
+Optional: Are there analogous kinds of experiences in 21st century spaces?

 (3) Analyze a character’s experience (or characters’ experiences) of paralysis and confinement in Joyce’s Dubliners.
-Optional: Are there ways that such experiences can translate as true or applicable for our encounters in the 21
+Optional: Are there ways that such experiences can translate as true or applicable for our encounters in the 21st century?

 (5) Analyze a character’s quest for truth and clarity.
 Explore why such quests end with the experience of confusion and disillusionment.
 Optional: Is such a quest more or less difficult today in our social spaces?

-(6) Explore the experience of reading Dubliners as a 21
+(6) Explore the experience of reading Dubliners as a 21st century individual.

 (7) Respond creatively by writing another story or perhaps completing a story (from Dubliners) whose narrative remains “incomplete”